Sean-Dickey-thycotic-com/ssi-docs/qualys/config/configure-vault.md

 [priority]: # (101)
 # Configure the Vault

-   >**Note:** To use Secret Server, an administrator must configure it as a Vault within Qualys by specifying a URL and credentials to access the on-premises Secret Server instance.
+To use Secret Server, an administrator must configure it as a Vault within Qualys by specifying a URL and credentials to access the on-premises Secret Server instance.

-   >**Note:** Instead of adding username/password credentials for use in trusted scans, the administrator can point to named records stored in Secret Server.
+Instead of adding username/password credentials for use in trusted scans, the administrator can point to named records stored in Secret Server.
 Qualys will retrieve the credentials from Secret Server at scan time for trusted scans.

 ## Add New Authentication Vault in Qualys